-At the end of fiscal year 2016, the Commission's investment in capital assets amounted to \$9,046 (net of accumulated depreciation).
-This investment in capital assets includes office equipment as well as furniture and fixtures.
+The Commission has very few capital assets.
+These primarily consist of servers and appurtenant technology.
+No additions to capital assets occurred in FYE 2017.
+At the end of the fiscal year, the Commission's investment in capital assets amounted to \$6,822 (net of accumulated depreciation).
 (See Note 3 for further information.)